 - Community focus – On-campus healthcare students enjoy the benefit of studying within a university often tasked with delivering care to the larger community it serves.
-This can be a great career development opportunity.
+This can provide students with great career development opportunities.

 - Professional networking – Students can develop solid professional networks with any learning mode, but on-campus programs make this opportunity more readily available.

 - Hands-on academic support – Campus-based healthcare programs extend a number of student support services not always available online.
 These include libraries, counseling centers, program events, and lab sessions.

 Students looking for a traditional higher education experience will find campus-based programs both satisfying and accommodating.
 Healthcare courses of study using this learning mode usually attract learners early in their career or those just starting out.
 They offer a plethora of resources and support designed to introduce new students to the college experience and the rigors of healthcare practice.

 Campus programs encourage broad-based instruction and are normally set up to satisfy general education requirements along with specialized instruction in a healthcare-related field.
 For this reason, students with no transfer credit or a limited academic background will also be a good fit.